galeone/facectrl/README.md

 # FaceCTRL: control your media player with your face
----

-After being interrupted dozens of times a day while I was coding and listening to my favorite music, I decided to create this software.
+After being interrupted dozens of times a day while I was coding and listening to my favorite music, I decided to find a solution that eliminates the stress of stopping and re-starting the music.

 The idea is trivial: